-1.2 Why is the Government providing this funding?
+1.2 Why is the government providing this funding?

-As part of the McGowan Government's election commitment to deliver a ban on ewaste disposed to landfill by 2024, grant funding has been committed to support the state's e-waste collection and recycling network.
+As part of the Government of Western Australia's (State Government) election commitment to deliver a ban on e-waste disposed to landfill by 2024, grant funding has been committed to support the state's e-waste collection and recycling network.

-Banning e-waste from disposal to landfill will contribute to recovery of valuable materials that would otherwise be lost and help protect the environment and human health from hazardous materials in e-waste.
+Banning e-waste from disposal to landfill will contribute to the recovery of valuable materials that would otherwise be lost and will help protect the environment and human health from hazardous materials in e-waste.

-This program meets the objectives of the Waste Avoidance and Resource Recovery Strategy 2030 (WARR Strategy) to avoid waste, recover more value and resources from waste, and protect the environment by managing waste more responsibility.
+This program meets the objectives of the Waste Avoidance and Resource Recovery Strategy 2030 (waste strategy) to avoid waste, recover more value and resources from waste, and protect the environment by managing waste more responsibility.